btyprasanna/Automated-Storage-and-Retrieval-System-using-6-axis-FANUC-Robotic-Manipulator/README.md

 Calibrate the robot and the ASRS system to ensure precise movements and accurate object placement.
 Perform testing to verify the functionality of the system, including object picking, rack movement, and placement.
 Fine-tune the system parameters as needed to achieve optimal performance and reliability.

+### Usage
+- Power on the system and ensure all connections are secure.
+- Press the designated push button corresponding to the desired rack in the ASRS.
+- The PLC will communicate with the Fanuc robot through Ethernet I/O, triggering the specific subprogram for the designated rack.
+- The robot will execute the predefined positions and paths to pick and place the object accurately.
+- Once the object is placed, the system is ready for the next operation.